OpenDSA/OpenDSA/RST/source/Development/GraphTopsort.rst

 The process of laying out the vertices of a DAG in a linear order to meet the prerequisite rules is called a :dfn:`topological sort`.

-.. _TopSort:

 .. inlineav:: topsortCON1 dgm
+   :target: TopSort
+   :align: center

-   :caption: An example graph for topological sort.
+   An example graph for topological sort.
 Seven tasks have dependencies as shown by the directed graph.
-   :align: center

 ..
 TODO::
    :type: Slideshow